flutter-tizen/plugins/packages/webview_flutter/README.md

 ## Supported devices

 This plugin is only supported on Tizen TV devices running Tizen 5.5 or later.

+## Note

+To play Youtube, make app's background color to transparent.